Disability Resources for Students

 Closed Captioned Videos

 A real-time captioner uses a court stenographer’s device to input all the information that is presented verbally in class.
 This device is connected to a laptop computer where the verbal information presented is displayed as text for the student to read.
 There is a slight (a few seconds) delay before the information appears on the computer screen.
 In order for the student to read the screen, he/she and the real-time captioner will need to sit next to each other in the classroom.
-I have included information regarding real-time captioning in this memo for your reference and review.

 - Remember that the captioner is recording information verbatim.
 It is very difficult to caption if the speaker is talking too fast, mumbles, or if several people speak at once.
 Please ask speakers to speak at a normal rate and not to speak at the same time.